Drawing Critiques

 The Right Way

-If there appears to be too much detail, you could offer that some forms only need to be suggested,
+If there appears to be too much detail, you could offer that some forms only need to be suggested.

 Analyze drawings, notice the use of technique, can you see what the artist is trying to portray?
 If you can't, ask questions.
-There's no reason why you can't learn from the artist.
-It works both ways.
+There's no reason why you can't learn from the artist, it works both ways.

 If you can't find anything constructive to say, don't say anything.
 Just offer encouragement to keep practicing.
 That is all a budding artist needs - that little bit of encouragement.